2022 Camp Dates

 Camp Judah is a place where children and young people can have a personal encounter with Jesus Christ as Savior and Lord.
 It is comprised of local churches, working together, in a spirit of humility, to provide an environment of holy worship, anointed teaching, real fellowship with brothers and sisters in Christ, and exciting fun.
 We honor the calling and gifting of God in each camper by the presiding leadership of the Holy Spirit, so that each teen leaves camp with a burning passion for Jesus, and is a blessing to their family, local church and community.
 The oversight for Camp Judah is shared by a group of local pastors.

-- Campers may not leave their rooms or shelters after “Lights Out” without a counselor’s presence (Jr. Camp) or counselor’s permission (Sr. Camp).
+- Stay with your group: Campers must stay with their cabin group at all times, unless given permission from the group leader.
+Campers may not leave their cabins after curfew without a counselor’s presence (Jr. Camp) or counselor’s permission (Sr. Camp).

 What to Expect